AFROFUTURISTIK

 Synopsis

-Stranded in space for thirty years.
-How does it feel to finally come home ?
-A reflection about migration and the sense of belonging.
+How does it feel to finally come home?
+A reflection on migration and the

 Awards